 Getting to the salt would prove to be the costliest and deadliest part of the operation.
 Six men were killed during the dig, and the Detroit Salt and Manufacturing Company was bankrupted in the process.
 The 1,060-foot shaft was finally completed in 1910.
-Everything had to be lowered into the mine, and once lowered in, it wasn't coming back out.
-This included mules, which once lowered in on ropes stayed in the mines until they died.
-(It is unclear what happened to their remains.)
+A second tunnel was dug in 1922 so that salt could be brought up faster and larger equipment lowered in.

-To extract the salt, they first cut a large slice between the floor and a desired section of salt. they then drill holes for explosives and blast out some 900 tons of salt in less than three seconds.
-The salt is then crushed and thousands of feet of conveyor belt move the salt to the hoisting shaft where it is lifted out in ten ton loads.
+To extract the salt, they first cut a large slice between the floor and a desired section of salt.
+Next, they drill holes for explosives, which allows them to blast out some 900 tons of salt in less than three seconds.
+The salt is then crushed, and thousands of feet of conveyor belt move the salt to the hoisting shaft, where it is lifted out in ten-ton loads.